 But God has other unique qualities and attributes not claimed by any other god or recognized by others.
 At least one of these qualities and attributes are always at the crux of any moral debate or discussion where there is mention of God.
 A person trying to argue for or against God already knows by the context of the question or conversation that it is specifically God – not merely “a god” – that is being discussed (even if God’s name was missing capitalization).

 God with a capital “G” is the only entity to take credit, and the only entity to whom credit is given, for so many things I can’t possibly list them all and still get to the actual reason I’m writing this, but let’s talk about the attributes that are usually most relevant to discussions of this nature.

-God claims to have created us, the earth and universe and everything in it.
+God takes credit for all of Creation.
 And many of us, even some who aren’t technically Christians (those who have not repented or accepted Christ into their hearts), give God credit where credit is due.
 For those who would argue the Big Bang Theory or some other accidental creation, the term “accident” negates any credit being given.
 Accidents are not planned, therefore cannot be given credit for purposefully creating something.

 But, the most important attribute of God with a capital “G” is that He is the only one that offers a plan of Salvation, which we will discuss later in a different post.

 Whether or not you believe in God’s existence is irrelevant to the discussion as this is not an argument of existence, but rather defining who God is in comparison to other gods in order to clarify about whom we are speaking for the entirety of this and all other posts where God is referenced.